bortox/bortox.github.io/content/article/fix-fastboot-error-divestos-fairphone-3.en.md

 If you have already [unlocked the bootloader](https://support.fairphone.com/hc/en-us/articles/360048646311-FP3-Manage-the-bootloader) and the fastboot commands don't work, you can install DivestOS in this way:

-You can try these commands but they probably won't work, however the ROM can be installed following the steps in the list.
+You can try the commands to install DivestOS in fastboot anyway but they don't work on every device.

-If fastboot.zip available: $ fastboot update divested-version-date-dos-device-fastboot.zip
+> If fastboot.zip available: $ fastboot update divested-version-date-dos-device-fastboot.zip
-If recovery.img available: $ fastboot flash recovery divested-version-date-dos-device-recovery.img
+> If recovery.img available: $ fastboot flash recovery divested-version-date-dos-device-recovery.img

+However the ROM can be installed also **following the steps in the list**, which I first did on my FP3 and then wrote about those here.

 * Reboot to recovery (use volume buttons to navigate if on or key combination if off)
 * Fairphone doesn't have firmware enabled so: `$ adb sideload copy-partitions-device.zip` (in my case `copy-partitions-fp3-release.zip`, the signature verification will fail)